-- Rephrasing "Passive Sensing Device" with "Presence Sensing System." - Defining Presence Sensing System as "A system designed, constructed, and arranged to create a sensing field or area that stops or reverses the infeed system when part of an employee's body is within the sensing field or area." - Current presence sensing system technology is not sufficiently refined to mandate unqualified application on brush and wood chippers with a mechanical infeed system. - Augmenting brush and wood chippers with an additional mandated stop device should be explored.
+- Rephrasing "Passive Sensing Device" with "Presence Sensing System." - Defining Presence Sensing System as "A system designed, constructed, and arranged to create a sensing field or area that stops or reverses the infeed system when part of an employee's body is within the sensing field or area." - 1Current presence sensing system technology is not sufficiently refined to mandate unqualified application on brush and wood chippers with a mechanical infeed system. - There was insufficient information available to the committee such as underlying technology details, robustness, functional safety aspects, and applicable performance measures regarding the petitioner's device for the committee to recommend mandating such a device to be installed on brush chippers with mechanical infeed systems. - Augmenting brush and wood chippers with an additional mandated stop device should be explored.
 Such additional stop devices may include a bottom feed control bar, panic bar or other emergency system.
-Additionally, the committee members recommended the inclusion of passive sensing systems as a permissible proactive measure so a proposal would not require additional rulemaking when such devices are viable and available on the market.
+Additionally, the committee members recommended the inclusion of passive presence sensing systems as a permissible proactive measure so a proposal would not require additional rulemaking when such devices are viable and available on the market.